 3. Can I sue the government in Nevada personal injury cases?

+Yes.
 Sovereign Immunity is an old legal concept that the government is immune from liability simply because it is the government.
-Fortunately, in Nevada, sovereign immunity does not apply to state and local government in personal injury cases:
+Fortunately, in Nevada, sovereign immunity does not apply to state and local government in personal injury cases.

-Accident victims who have been hurt by Nevada state or local officials while they are carrying out their duties are allowed to sue the government for damages.
-Examples of accidents where victims may sue the state or local government for negligence include:
+If you have been hurt by Nevada state or local officials while they are carrying out their duties, you are allowed to sue the government for damages.
+Examples of accidents where you may sue the state or local government for negligence include:

-- An RTC bus breaks down on the road and collides into a pedestrian
+- An RTC bus breaks down on the road and collides with you

-- A driver’s car falls into a ditch in an improperly maintained city road, causing the driver to suffer whiplash
+- Your car falls into a ditch in an improperly maintained city road, causing you to suffer whiplash

-- A Nevada Highway Patrol car malfunctions, causing a crash with another driver
+- A Nevada Highway Patrol car malfunctions, crashing into your car

-Note that people injured by a government employee while the employee is off-duty usually cannot recover damages from the government.4
+Note that if you are injured by a government employee while the employee is off-duty, you usually cannot recover damages from the government.5

-Depending on the case, accident victims may be able to sue for compensatory damages to cover their:
+Depending on the case, you may be able to sue for compensatory damages to cover your:

 Continue scrolling down to learn specific information about suing the state of Nevada and the city of Las Vegas.